SahatMahmud5042/AAE-2004-Group-07-Project/README.md

 <!-- TASK 3: METHODOLOGY, RESULTS AND DISCUSSION -->
-## Task 3: Design a new aircraft model within the constrains to achieve minimum cost for your group challenge
+## Task 3: Design a new aircraft model within the constrains to achieve minimum cost
 For task3, we need to come up with a suitable aircraft based on the given conditions, such as the number of passengers, fuel bills, fixed costs, etc. At the very beginning, we think it is like a maths problem and our idea to solve this task is divided into two situations, one is when the passenger capacity of the aircraft is less than 300, and the other is when the passenger capacity of the aircraft is more than 300.
 We can write an equation in code based on given conditions to know the lowest cost and the most suitable aircraft capacity.
 But when we tried to do this, we found that the number of passengers we calculated was not an integer.
 After we thought about it for a while, we realized that when we were programming, we didn't define the unknowns enough, which led to inaccurate results.
 After modifying the code, the program ran correctly and came to a conclusion.
   ![752e8669f0e086ac9c495ed64db5cfe](https://user-images.githubusercontent.com/116135818/201843643-adcf8a6f-50ca-489c-8d97-ad163bdb0699.jpg)